Code-Cornelius/CorAI/README.md

 * *version 1.000* :  Released in September 2020.
 It was released in order for me to have a stable version that was compatible with my summer projects.
 There is still a lot to do on it.
 * *version 1.142* : Released in June 2021.
 The library is better documented, and better structured.
 It is now separated in the corresponding libraries, and there are tests for most of the functions.
+* current work : incorporate new financial functions as well as neural networks functions.

 One should download the latest version and add the path to it before running code.